microsoft/FluidFramework/packages/runtime/container-runtime/src/summary/README.md

 ## Introduction

-This document provides a conceptual overview of summarization without going into a lot of technical or implementation details.
+This document provides a conceptual overview of summarization.
 It describes what summaries are, how / when they are generated, and what they look like.
 The goal is for this to be an entry point into summarization for users and developers alike.

 ### Summary vs snapshot